adulescentulus/serverless-image-resizing/README.md

    - Upload the contents of the `lambda` subdirectory to a [Amazon EC2 instance running Amazon Linux][amazon-linux] and run `npm install`, or

-   - Use the Amazon Linux Docker container image to build the package using your local system.
-This repo includes Makefile that will download Amazon Linux, install Node.js and developer tools, and build the extensions using Docker.
-Run `make all`.
+   - Use the lambci/lambda:build-nodejs6.10 Docker image to build the package using your local system.
+Run `docker run --rm --volume //${PWD}:/var/task lambci/lambda:build-nodejs6.10 sh -c "cd lambda && zip -r ../dist/function.zip *"`.

 1. Deploy the CloudFormation stack

   The deployment script requires the [AWS CLI][cli] version 1.11.19 or newer to be installed.
-This is brought to you by using the previously built Docker image.
-You need to have you AWS configuration in a folder `.aws` next to this project dir.
-As first time user you have to run `make awsconfigure`.
+This is brought to you by using my own Docker image [grolland/aws-cli][dockeraws].
+You need to provide your AWS credentials as environment variables.
+It is best to put _AWS_DEFAULT_REGION_, _AWS_ACCESS_KEY_ID_ and _AWS_SECRET_ACCESS_KEY_ in a properties file and pass it to the Docker container.

-  Run `make deploy` to deploy the CloudFormation stack.
-It will create a temporary Amazon S3 bucket, package and upload the function, and create the Lambda function, Amazon API Gateway REST API, and an S3 bucket for images via CloudFormation.

-  Please be aware that you might prefix the _deploy_ target in the _Makefile_ with `winpty` depending on your environment under Windows!
+  Deploy everything with `docker run --rm -it --env-file ../../aws/.aws -e STACK_NAME=Resize-Develop -v //${PWD}:/build --entrypoint bash grolland/aws-cli -c "bin/deploy"`

 1. Test the function